xoraus/xoraus/README.md

 </div>

- <p align="center"> Seeking an opportunity to work for an organization to have a platform to learn and explore new technologies and to improve my skills.</p>
+ <p align="center"> Seeking opportunities to work for an organization to have a platform to learn and explore new technologies and to improve my skills.</p>

 <h3> About Me </h3>

 - 👨🏽‍💻 I'm a <b>Computer Science Engineer</b> who likes to Design, Code & Build.
-- ❤️ I love the intersection of Minimilism, Code & Aesthetics (MAC).
+- ❤️ I love the intersection of Minimalism, Code & Aesthetics (MAC).
 - 🚀 Currently I'm working on a project called <b>Ghazalian Paradigm</b> (a Home Schooling Platform)